Places for fun and fascinating facts in Aragón

-The Dinópolis dinosaur park in Teruel
+Dinópolis dinosaur park in Teruel

-To check opening times, prices or any other information of interest, visit the official webpage of Amusement Parks in Aragon.Things to remember All these centres are located at a maximum distance of 300 km, and many are very close together if you feel like visiting more than one.
+To check opening times, prices or any other information of interest, visit the official website of Parks of Aragón.Things to remember All these places are in an area just 300 km across, and many of them are very close together if you feel like visiting more than one.